Letter of Credit Example: How Money and Documents Move

 Sending Goods and Documents

-To get paid with a letter of credit (LOC), the seller will need to meet the requirements specified in the LOC.
-Among other things, that generally means:
+To receive payment with a LOC, the seller must satisfy the requirements specified in the LOC.
+Among other things, that usually means:

 - Shipping the goods by a certain date